tbuchan1997/grove-tennis-club/README.md

 ### **Testing**

-Testing took place throughout the entire build using the Python shell and in built django admin dashboard for the models & views logic.
+Manual testing took place throughout the entire build using the Python shell and in built django admin dashboard for the models & views logic.

 #### **Availabilities**
 Using the Python shell to create a slot, setting it to being available for booking by default: